 The property is situated in the Lingman Lake Greenstone belt consisting of a complexly folded assemblage, of mafic metavolcanics, felsic metavolcanics and metasedimentary rocks.
 The assemblage is in intrusive contact with marginal granitic rocks and internally intruded by various intrusive rocks.

-Gold mineralization at the Lingman Lake mine occurs in multiple zones which are structurally controlled by sub-parallel shears.
-Within these zones, the most favourable host rocks are mafic volcanics that have been silicified and carbonatized and occur in proximity to feldspar ± quartz bodies that are up to 91-metres wide.
+High-grade gold mineralization historically modelled at the Lingman Lake mine occurs in multiple zones which are structurally controlled by sub-parallel shears.
+Within these zones, the most favorable host rocks are mafic volcanics that have been silicified and carbonatized and occur in proximity to feldspar ± quartz bodies that are up to 91-metres wide.

 2021 geologic compilation work and the new 2022 data evaluation work has provided an improved understanding the Lingman Lake Gold geologic model suggesting the gold discovery at Lingman Lake is more widespread than historically contemplated and modelled.
 Historic gold exploration and mining emphasis throughout Ontario and Lingman Lake was focused on small, high-grade, near-surface deposits.
 Modern gold exploration and geologic modelling exercises a much broader approach to discover and define more extensive gold mineralization.
 The pending resource work and subsequent targeted follow-up drilling will continue to advance the geologic model with focus on resource expansion and definition.